Mecklenburg County Courthouse (North Carolina)

-Mecklenburg County Courthouse is a historic courthouse building located at Charlotte, Mecklenburg County, North Carolina.
+Mecklenburg County Courthouse is a historic courthouse building located at Charlotte, Mecklenburg County, North Carolina, United States.
 It was designed by architect Louis H. Asbury and built between 1925 and 1928.
 It is four-story, rectangular, Neoclassical building sheathed in limestone.
 The structure is a three-part composition with a decastyle Corinthian order portico on the front facade.
 The rear elevation has a tetrastyle portico sheltering the three-center bays and Corinthian pilasters.

 It was listed on the National Register of Historic Places in 1979.